 Ken's work is in numerous private and public collections.
 His work can be seen in galleries in Tennessee, Florida, Alabama, Kentucky, Indiana, Louisiana, Georgia, and has been exhibited widely in the United States, Italy, Germany, Japan, France, China, and England.

 Take a workshop with us this June in the beautiful Smoky Mountains at John C Campbell Folk School!
 Here's a link to the class: https://classes.folkschool.org/class_details.aspx?pk=20584

 Come and see our newest exhibition of work on April 5th at F & M Bank for Downtown Clarksville's 1st Thursday Art Walk.
 Ken will be showing his newest work from Italy.
 I (Melody) will be showing my newest work made while I had the studio all to myself!

-We are busy gearing up for our Fall Sale on November 4th from 9AM-5PM!
+We are also busy gearing up for our Spring Sale on April 28th from 9AM-5PM!
 If you can't make it that day, call us for an appointment.
 We have lots of great items and are making more!
 Enjoy a relaxing drive in the country, and find some handmade gifts for your friends and family, or yourself!
 We offer pottery of course, but did you know we also have handwoven clothing and other items as well as chain maille jewelry made by Eloise Freeman?

 If you live too far away, remember we can ship!